-In May of 2021, the second Found store, Found Artisans & Antiques opened in Minocqua, Wisconsin which continued the vision.
+In May of 2021, the second Found store, Found Artisans & Antiques opened in Minocqua, Wisconsin.
+The Up North area holding special meaning in Amy's life as 5 generations of her family have spent summers at the lake house.. .

 The Back Story: The co-owners, Amy and John both lead corporate careers before creating the Found Brand.
-Amy and John with clear vision dove into the business.
+Amy and John with clear vision dove into the business in 2016.
 It was a natural fit for both of them and luck was on their side when they stumbled upon an amazing historic building in Wheat Ridge, Colorado.
-The building had started as a farm house, was added on in the 1960's to create a design center, eventually turned into office space for a mining company and now houses the many vendors and artist.
+The building had started as a farm house, was added on in the 1960's to create a design center, eventually turned into office space for a mining company and then housing the 70+ vendors and many artists.
 The uniqueness of the building lent itself to many discoveries.
-Rooms are tucked around corners, a huge atrium opens to the second floor and grand crystal chandeliers adorn the atrium and circular staircases.
-Found has used the space brilliantly.
-You can find forty globes orbiting one of the chandeliers, card board deer greeting you and lots of surprise artisan touches through out.
-Sometimes our biggest issue is making sure people tag us in all the selfies that are taken throughout the building.
+Rooms were tucked around corners, a huge atrium opened to the second floor and grand crystal chandeliers adorned the atrium and circular staircases.
+We think Found used the space brilliantly.
+You would find forty globes orbiting one of the chandeliers, card board deer greeting you and lots of surprise artisan touches through out.
+Sometimes our biggest issue was making sure people tagged us in all the selfies that were taken throughout the building.

-After three years of looking at property in Minocqua, John and Amy purchased the property for second venture.
-The complex, is made up of three buildings plus a courtyard and "barn".
-The store, along with its' companion complementary stores (Gem Trader, Make it Yours and Sloan Spa) make up what they are branding "the Lakewalk" as they sit directly across from Lake Minocqua.
-It continues the eclectic feel, from the Moose and large scales that greet the visitor to the outdoor cozy courtyard that will feature outdoorsy "art" and vintage items.
+After three years of looking at property in Minocqua, John and Amy purchased the property for our second venture in 2020.
+The complex, is made Minocqua up of three buildings plus a courtyard and "barn".
+The store, along with its' companion complementary stores (Gem Trader, Sloan Spa, Lotus Piercing and Carabelli's Beauty Co,) make up what they are branding "the Lakewalk" as they sit directly across from Lake Minocqua.
+It continues the eclectic feel, from the Moose and large scales that greet the visitor to the outdoor cozy courtyard that feature outdoorsy "art" and vintage items.

-After selling the building in Colorado, John and Amy have purchased two barns on 6 acres in Sheboygan, Wisconsin and are prepping to open their in Spring of 2023.
+After selling the building in Colorado and their house, John and Amy purchased the two barns on 6 acres in Sheboygan, Wisconsin.
+This property lends itself to their vision of how Found is best represented.

 Amy recalls when the passion began. ”When we used to go shopping, hunting for things, I was always hoping to discover something unique.
 That’s the atmosphere I wanted to create in our stores.
 It's fun to see a real cool antique piece next to a one of a kind artisan piece.
 There aren’t a lot of outlets for the artisan and combining them with antiques creates a lot of energy.”